intelligent-environments-lab/utx000/reports/bpeace2-operation-check.md

 ![b1](https://github.com/intelligent-environments-lab/utx000/blob/master/reports/bpeace2_operation/beacon1_operation_schedule.png)

 ### General Notes
 Time between shipment and receiving is too little - RTC must have gotten damaged. _However_, perhaps we can use the time difference between FedEx arrival time and the wrong first measurement from the beacon to calculate the offset and therefore get the correct timestamp.
+If we use the difference in time from arrival to the first recording on 06/02, we should add 5 days and 20 hours.

 ### Sensor Notes